πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Macros (#define) — constants and shorthand

 #define is a directive that performs text substitution before compilation.
-It's used for constants and short function-like definitions.
+It's handy for constants and short function-like shortcuts.

 #define PI 3.14159 // constant macro